 Mandvi or Customs House

 Not too far from Sahar ki Masjid is a square structure called Mandvi or Customs house.
 It has served as a place for security guards and custom collection point at different points in time.
 Essentially Mandvi separates the royal area from the public area.
 Pillared arches of Mandvi create an interesting play for the camera.
 As you keep looking for the perfect place to capture them all in their entirety.
-But then medieval architecture was hardly meant to be camera friendly.
+But then the medieval architecture was hardly meant to be camera friendly.

 Jami Masjid at Champaner